 In doing my paintings for the Carolina Beach State Park Visitor's Center,(where I work on week ends) I used the park as my subject matter, taking videos and photos of subjects that I wanted to consider for painting.
 These two videos show my search for subject matter for my paintings.

-My oil paintings at the Carolina Beach Visitor's Center
+My oil paintings of Carolina Beach State Park

 "Wiregrass"